Sbhat92/heapdetailed/README.md

 # heapdetailed
-A package that implements a nim-heap and provides insert, delete and modify functionality, where the user has to explicitly code each function
+A package that implements a min-heap and provides insert, delete and modify functionality, where the user has to explicitly code each function